APPLICATIONS WITH SUB-GRANTEES/SUB-CONTRACTS

 3.5 Where can I get more information on GrantSolutions?

 Go to GrantSolutions

 Step by step instructions for submitting your grant application are provided in the Grantee Guide to GrantSolutions [PDF – 2.16MB].

 4.1.1 I’m having trouble finding/filling out the form fields in the Project Narrative/Best Practice templates.
 How can I troubleshoot this?

-Ensure that you have the latest version of Adobe Acrobat Reader installed in order to properly download and complete these forms.
+Ensure that you and all contributors have and are using the latest version of Adobe Acrobat Reader installed in order to properly download and complete these forms.
 You may need to enlist the help of your local IT office in order to download this plug-in.